Imity/website/src/render/projects/second-foundation.html.md

 constraints led to new imaginations of social relations and an explosion of the ethos of individualism.

-On August 26 at the [White Building](http://thewhitebuilding.org.uk/), Claire Tolan and Kei Kreutler hosted the inaugural meeting of Second Foundation, a distributed group focused on exploring and reconfiguring cybernetic and collective pedagogies, inspired by Groundcourse.
+In August 2016 at the [White Building](http://thewhitebuilding.org.uk/), Claire Tolan and Kei Kreutler hosted the inaugural meeting of Second Foundation, a distributed group focused on exploring and reconfiguring cybernetic and collective pedagogies, inspired by Groundcourse.
+In October that year, the

 They will continue the chance explorations through regular meetups in Berlin this coming winter.

 <p>
 	<a href="http://secondfoundation.systems" target="_blank">Visit secondfoundation.systems</a><br>